 Best Bingo Game for Preschoolers

-This preschool-friendly take on Bingo is a favorite among parents.
+This preschool-friendly take on Bingo is a favorite.
 The game is advertised for pre- to early readers and will exercise language and matching skills.

 Up to seven people can play, trying to match the cards.
-In the box are clear instructions explaining the game.
+The box contains clear instructions explaining the game.

-It puts a fun twist on Bingo by including a Zinger dispenser, which distributes cards for the players to match on their board.
-Once one is complete, the player must yell “Zingo” to declare victory.
+The Zinger dispenser adds a fun twist to this Bingo game, distributing cards for the players to match on their board.
+When a board is complete, the player must yell “Zingo” to declare victory.

 Product Specs